minesworld/unRAID-DevPack/README.md

 Usage:

-- copy the contents of the Unraid USB stick into usb-sticks/VERSION.
+- copy the Unraid USB stick into usb-sticks/VERSION.
+There must be a usb-sticks/VERSION/UNRAID/bzroot later.
 Change version accordingly in "Dockerfile.base" if needed.

 - to build a clean "unraid-base" image (only contents of Unraids bzroot file) run